bollasap/belief-propagation-for-stereo-matching-minsum/README.md

-# Loopy Belief Propagation for Stereo Matching
+# Belief Propagation for Stereo Matching (Min-Sum)
 A Matlab implementation of Loopy Belief Propagation for stereo matching.
-It uses matrix operations to make the code faster.
+It uses the "Min-Sum" variation of the algorithm and the "Synchronous" message update schedule.

 ## Input Image
 The Tsukuba stereo image that used as input.